I'm A Guy Who Really Wants To Know The Truth

 Take a look at the video below (parts 1 and 2).
 In this video I'm doing The Work with Byron Katie on the stressful thought, "I'm not living up to my full potential."
 After this session, I discontinued my stubborn attachment to being a nature photographer not making any money, I took a job working for someone else, and stopped taking my job so seriously.

-Three years later, I’m again working for myself, this time as a facilitator of The Work.
-But this time I’m not so caught up in the idea that “I am what I do.”
+Eventually, I ended up working for myself again, this time as a facilitator of The Work.
+But this time I'm not so caught up in the idea that "I am what I do."
 This is a much more peaceful, balanced way to live for me, and it all started with this short session shown below.

 I'm Not Living Up To My Full Potential

 Here is a video of me with Byron Katie in December 2009.
 The main stressful thought was "I'm not living up to my full potential."

 Here's A Self-Evaluation Of My Facilitation Skills